kyverno/website/CONTRIBUTING.md

 # How to Contribute
-We welcome all contributions, suggestions, and feedback, so please do not hesitate to reach out!.
+We welcome all contributions, suggestions, and feedback, so please do not hesitate to reach out!

 We'd love to accept your patches and contributions to this project.
 There are